Best Open-Source Name Matching Software for Data Quality

 Underestimating Implementation Effort

 Setting up and customizing open-source tools takes time and technical skills.
 Skipping this step often results in tools that don’t fit your needs or go unused.
-Make sure to allocate enough resources and expertise for a smooth setup.

 Overlooking Hidden Costs